kakkarprerna/agentic-job-application-workflow/README.md

 The biggest quality gains did not come from better prompt wording.
 They came from structural decisions: an explicit governance model, a mandatory human checkpoint, and a session cap that protected quality when it would have been easy to keep going.
 Earlier versions of this workflow relied on prompt instructions alone, and behaviour drifted.
 Moving the constraints into a rule hierarchy with fixed precedence made the agent predictable in a way that prompt tuning never did.

+A fuller account of what worked, what failed and what I would build differently is in [`docs/retrospective.md`](docs/retrospective.md).

 ## Documentation

 | Document | Description |